A stroke can affect the way your brain understands, organises and stores information. This is also known as cognition.

 7. Tell people what's going on

-Cognitive problems are nothing to be embarrassed about, so be up-front with people about them.
-We all feel awkward when we don't know what to do, so explaining to someone what they can do to help (speaking slowly or writing things down, for example) will make it easier for you both.
-It will also stop them from getting offended if you don't remember something from your last conversation, or think that you're bored if you get distracted.
+Cognitive problems are nothing to be embarrassed about.
+Tell people about them.
+Explaining how someone can help will make it easier for you both.
+This might include speaking slowly or writing things down.
+It will also stop them getting offended if you forget something or get distracted.

 8. Talk to someone who understands